Bounds on the Chabauty--Kim Locus of Hyperbolic Curves: Introduction

 \subsection{Asymptotic bounds for once-punctured CM elliptic curves}

 In the above context, it is natural to consider how the bounds on the size of $\Y(\bZ_p)_{S,\Ubar}$ depend on the chosen quotient~$\Ubar$.
-We will show in an appendix (written by Marius Leonhardt) that the answer to this question can be quite subtle.
+We will show in an appendix that the answer to this question can be quite subtle.
 Specifically, we will examine the case of a once-punctured CM elliptic curve~$Y$ and consider a particular metabelian quotient~$U'$ of~$U$ studied in~\cite{kimCM}.
-Writing~$\Y$ for the complement of the zero section in the minimal Weierstra\ss{} model of~$E$, we use the quotient~$U'$ to bound the number of~$S$-integral points on~$\Y$, obtaining the following.
+Writing $\Y_{\min}$ for the complement of the zero section in the minimal regular model of $E$, we use the quotient~$U'$ to bound the Chabauty--Kim locus of ~$\Y_{\min}$, obtaining the following.

 \begin{theorem} Assume the Tate--Shafarevich Conjecture and assume that Conjecture~\ref{conj:non-vani-padicLfct} on the non-vanishing of certain $p$-adic $L$-functions holds for~$E$.
 Then there is an absolute constant~$C$ and a constant~$\kappa=\kappa(E,p)$ depending on~$p$ and~$E$ such that